 Slack is a central hub for teams to gather throughout the day, share work, and discuss projects.
 Our Slack integration makes it easy for Harvest to be part of that discussion by allowing you to track time and view and share project budget reports without leaving your favorite channels.
-You can also check what a team member is working on to make sure your direct message won’t interrupt their flow.
+You can also check what a teammate is working on to make sure your direct message won’t interrupt their flow.

-Enabling the Slack Integration
+Enabling the Slack integration

 To get started with the Slack integration, head to Harvest + Slack and click the Add Harvest to Slack button:

 You'll be prompted to sign in to the Slack workspace and/or allow Harvest to access your Slack workspace.
 After you click Allow, we'll confirm that you're all set.

 Using Slack commands

 Start and stop your timer or create a new time entry